johnwcowan/r7rs-work/BytestringsCowan.md

 `(list->bytestring `*list*`)`

-Convert a list, which must contain suitable arguments for `bytestring`, into a bytevector.
+Convert a list into a bytevector.
+It is an error if its elements are not suitable arguments for `bytestring`.

 `(bytestring->list `*bytevector*`)`

 Convert a bytevector into a list containing suitable arguments for `bytestring`.
-If `bytestring` is applied to the elements of the list, the resulting bytevector will be the same (in the sense of `bytevector=?`) as *bytevector*, but the exact contents of the list are not specified by this SRFI.
+If `bytestring` is applied to the elements of the list, the resulting bytevector will be byte for byte the same as *bytevector*, but the exact contents of the list are not specified by this SRFI.

 ## Selection